ietf-wg-acme/acme/draft-ietf-acme-acme.md

 then it MUST return a 200 (OK) response and provide the URI of that registration in a Content-Location header field.
 This allows a client that has an account key but not the corresponding registration URI to recover the registration URI.

+The server MAY require a value to be present for the "external-account-token" field.
+This can be used to an ACME account with an existing account in a non-ACME system, such as a CA customer database.
+The precise meaning of this binding is up to the CA.  The CA might use this mechanism to give an ACME account privileges associated with a customer account, or simply use it to note which customer should be notified of actions by this ACME client (without granting any additional privilege).

+Both clients and servers should treat "external-account-token" values as sensitive.
+For example, servers using this feature should avoid using intermediaries that terminate HTTPS, since the intermediary could observe these tokens and abuse them to increase the privileges of unauthorized accounts.
+See
+{{external-accounts}} for more discussion of these risks.

 If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed